Mambukal Mountain Resort

 Visiting Mambukal Mountain Resort can be very exciting especially for those who are first-timers.
 But even for a Negrense like me who frequents the place, the resort still has a magic to offer to her every guest.

 Mambukal Mountain Resort was originally developed by a Japanese architect named Kokichi Paul Ishiwata in 1927, the resort started as a bathhouse and picnic garden.
 The Ishiwata bathhouse is still there and was repaired a few years back.

-The resort is situated in an almost 24-hectare land area and blessed with wonderful natural offerings.
-One of the most popular offerings of the resort of course aside for their swimming pools is the descending seven (7) waterfalls.
+The resort is situated in an almost 24-hectare land area and blessed with wonderful natural features.
+One of the most popular features of the resort of course aside from their swimming pools is the descending seven (7) waterfalls.
 The water from the falls is streaming into the center of the resort also feeding the water holes and a wide boating lagoon.
 I haven’t visited the falls for quite some time already, that’s why on my recent visit it was the first spot which I checked upon my arrival.

-I like the improvement the management did to the resort.
-There are uniformed, trained tour guide for the first timer visiting the falls.
-The pathways are well maintained and am glad that they did not cover it with cement, otherwise, it will look unnatural.
+I like the improvement the management did at the resort.
+They have trained tour guides for the first-timers visiting the falls.
+The pathways are well maintained and I was glad that they did not cover it with cement, otherwise, it will look unnatural.
 But I love the metal railings they placed especially when climbing the falls.

 I just climb up to the 6th Falls because climbing the 5th up to the 1st Fall is already a big physical challenge.